steadybit/docs-public/content/learn/70-audit-log.md

  - When was the experiment executed, by whom, and which hosts did it affect?
  - When did we engage the experiment kill switch?

-At the moment, only a handful of activities are logged for audition purposes.
+At the moment, only a handful of activities are logged for auditing purposes.
 In the future, this will be extended.

 You can access the audit log through the `/api/audit-log` endpoint.
 For more information, please see our [API documentation](https://platform.steadybit.io/api/swagger/swagger-ui/index.html?configUrl=/api/spec/swagger-config#/Audit%20Log).